Following the success of Family Fortunes’ return after an 18-year hiatus, it’s no surprise the gameshow is coming back in 2021.

 Anyone competing must be at least 16 years of age and have the right to live and work in the UK.

-Family Fortunes will return to ITV in the autumn.
+Family Fortunes is yet to announce an official release date, but it will come back in 2021.
 To see what’s on right now, check out our TV Guide.